digics/gawklib/README.md

 the join functions have high performance and ready for working with a large amount of data

-in addition, the library includes other really useful functions for working with an arrays: for it's definiyion and for a data movements
+in addition, the library includes other really useful functions for working with an arrays: for it's definition and for a data movements

 also library includes functions for printing(dumping) a contents of an array and content of the two arrays